See all the Shopify store income reports here.

 It’s so important to have a heatmap on your store so you can catch things like this and improve and know where people are clicking.
 It really helps you see where you’re loosing customers, why they are not buying, pulling that trigger, etc. I try to look at my heatmaps and some videos every month.
 The LuckyOrange app is through Shopify and it’s only $10/month.
 It’s definitely worth it!

-You can see this months’ top 5 products by clicking the links below:
+You can see this months’ top 5 products in my Sarah Titus Shopify store by clicking the links below:

 - Blogging Bundle